-It’s a Super Bowl weekend, it’s chilly outside and therefore it’s time to make some chili!
+It’s almost weekend, it’s chilly outside and therefore it’s time to make some chili!
 A cheesy one, with beef, butternut squash and tomatoes.
 Super easy and very tasty.
 And it’s guaranteed to win rave reviews from your family.

 This moderately spicy and meaty chili has just the right amount of heat – 1 tablespoon of chili powder.
 It was definitely spicy for my family but no one complained of burned tongues!
 To me, it’s a good thing.

 I always prepare and cook the chili the night before and then reheat it the next day.
 Just add some fresh cheese to the chili bowl and you’re all set!
 Enjoy!

 Butternut Squash and Beef Chili

 - 1 medium butternut squash, cubed